 Squeeze a SRAM brake lever and you notice it immediately.
 Less deadband.
 More positive engagement.
 A new cam system requires less lever throw to push the pads toward the rotor.
 That’s great, but there’s more to perfect braking performance than just power.
 You need control.
 Many brake systems minimize deadband—but at the cost of modulation.
 SwingLink solves that with its special cam shape.
 When the pads contact the rotor, the leverage rate curve is flat and smooth, avoiding that “on/off” brake feel.
 It’s the perfect balance of power and precision.

 Timing Port Closure

-A hydraulic brake’s timing port is the connection between the reservoir and the master cylinder bore.
+A hydraulic brake’s timing port is the connection between the reservoir and the lever cylinder bore.
 When the lever is squeezed, a cup seal passes this area and closes the port, which pressurizes the system.
-SRAM’s new timing port closure system features durable seals and an ultra-smooth cylinder bore finish producing dependable braking power and consistency.
+SRAM’s timing port closure system features durable seals and an ultra-smooth cylinder bore finish producing dependable braking power and consistency.

 |Color (DB)||Diffusion Black|

 |Blade material||Aluminum - Stamped|